What Is an NFT Really?

 In the future when people try to retrieve this file via IPFS they will ask their local node for the file, and if their local node doesn’t have it it will attempt to get the file from whoever else has it and then cache it for future use.

-Using the Cloudflare gateway address of cloudflare-ipfs.com/ipfs we can append my Uglies’ image ID from the blockchain metadata QmVTRKYAbnUt8dpEtfJZ2ZwqpVShUPMaE6TpyoKXnXkobQ and we come up with https://cloudflare-ipfs.com/ipfs/QmVTRKYAbnUt8dpEtfJZ2ZwqpVShUPMaE6TpyoKXnXkobQ which is a fully functional normal image URL.
+Using the IPFS gateway address of ipfs.io we can append my Uglies’ image ID from the blockchain metadata QmVTRKYAbnUt8dpEtfJZ2ZwqpVShUPMaE6TpyoKXnXkobQ and we come up with https://ipfs.io/ipfs/QmVTRKYAbnUt8dpEtfJZ2ZwqpVShUPMaE6TpyoKXnXkobQ which is a fully functional normal image URL.
 In fact, it’s the same URL I used to embed the original image for the Ugly above when I introduced it.

 One last thing to note here is that while IPFS really doesn’t have much to do with crypto in and of itself, and the idea behind it is solid, it still does not have any permanence guarantees.
 If all the nodes (or at least all the nodes caching a specific file) go offline forever those files are lost and cannot be recovered, if those files happened to be related to an NFT you end up with a broken link NFT all over again.